 To change out your tank’s water, you’ll need:

 - Five-Gallon (23-liter) bucket

-1. Remove Your Fish Before You Switch the Water
+1. Leave Your Fish In The Tank When You Switch the Water

 2. Check the Temperature of the Water

 Before removing any water, check the temperature.
 Make a note of it so that you can try to match this temperature when refilling the tank.
 By keeping the aquarium’s water parameters as close to the same as possible, you reduce the likelihood of shocking your fish after returning them to the tank.